Generic Name: abaloparatide (a BAL oh PAR a tide)

 To make sure abaloparatide is safe for you, tell your doctor if you have ever had:

-a bone disease other than osteoporosis (such as Paget's disease);
+Paget's disease or a bone disease other than osteoporosis;

-high levels of calcium or alkaline phosphatase in your blood;
+high blood levels of calcium or alkaline phosphatase;

-In animal studies, abaloparatide caused bone cancer.
-However, it is not known whether bone cancer would occur in humans using this medicine.
-Ask your doctor about your risk.
+Abaloparatide has caused bone cancer (osteosarcoma) in animals but it is not known whether this would occur in people using this medicine.
+Talk with your doctor about your own risk.

 Abaloparatide is for use only in women who can no longer get pregnant.
 It is not known whether abaloparatide will harm an unborn baby.
 Tell your doctor if you think you may be pregnant.